F U Perfection! Love, Whitney

 When you are trying to be perfect at anything, you will miss the beauty of your life.

 The present moment is a gift.
 The now is where we heal ourselves and each other for old wrongs.
-Right now is where we can make choices and take actions, as a culture and country, that will heal decades of violence and injustice.
+Right now is where we can make choices and take actions, as a culture and country, that will heal centuries of violence and injustice.